Kentthou/react_hexgrid/README.md

 # 🤖 Synthesizer (React Canvas Experiment)

-This is a personal project to help me get more comfortable with React.
-It's a simple landing page that features an animated, interactive **hexagon grid background** rendered on an HTML `<canvas>`.
-As the user moves the mouse, nearby hexagons subtly shift and glow — creating a dynamic and modern aesthetic.
+Made as a personal test project to help me get more comfortable with React.
+A simple landing page that features an animated, interactive **hexagon grid background** rendered on an HTML `<canvas>`.
+As the user moves the mouse, nearby hexagons subtly shift and glow — adds a dynamic and modern aesthetic and feel.

 ![screenshot](preview.png)